c19witness/uk-covid19-inquiry/2023-06-26_module-1/3_Dame_Harries.rst

 "The RWCS is predicated on a novel or emerging infection (ie one that is either globally unknown or unknown/very rare in the UK) arising in another country and then arriving in the UK before it is identified.
 It is possible that a novel infection could arise in the UK first but this is less likely.

-"Based upon the experience of recent international outbreaks of MERS, the likely impact of such an outbreak originating outside the UK would be cases occurring amongst returning travellers and their families and close contacts, with potential spread to health care workers, and other patients within a hospital setting.
+"Based upon the experience of recent international outbreaks of MERS, the likely impact of such an outbreak originating outside the UK would be cases occurring amongst returning travellers and their families and :outline:`close contact`s, with potential spread to health care workers, and other patients within a hospital setting.
 The resulting cluster of individuals with a similar illness should lead to infection control within health care settings and other public health measures being instigated which can control the spread of the disease.
-For MERS, sustained human-to-human transmission outside of close contacts and healthcare workers has been limited so far ... and therefore there is currently a low risk of this disease presenting a wider threat to the UK.
-However, sustained human-to-human transmission in emerging airborne diseases is possible, which is why infection control procedures are critical to the mitigation of this risk."
+For MERS, sustained human-to-human transmission outside of :outline:`close contact`s and healthcare workers has been limited so far ... and therefore there is currently a low risk of this disease presenting a wider threat to the UK.
+However, sustained human-to-human transmission in emerging :outline:`airborne` diseases is possible, which is why infection control procedures are critical to the mitigation of this risk."

 **Dame Harries**: Sorry, and could you repeat the actual question?